 Important: If you disable Network Threat Protection, it will not be re-enabled automatically when Kaspersky Endpoint Security starts again or after the operating system restarts.
 You have to re-enable Network Threat Protection manually.

 When the application detects dangerous network activity, Kaspersky Endpoint Security automatically adds the IP address of the attacking computer to the list of blocked computers, unless the attacking computer is in the list of trusted computers.

 You can create and edit the list of trusted computers.
-Kaspersky Endpoint Security doesn't block the IP addresses of these computers automatically even after dangerous network activity is detected from them.
+The Kaspersky Endpoint Security application doesn't block the IP addresses of these computers automatically even after dangerous network activity is detected from them.

 When a network attack is detected, Kaspersky Endpoint Security logs information about the attack in a report.

 Note: If the Network Threat Protection component stops running with an error, you can view the report and try to restart the component.
 If the problem is not solved, you can contact Kaspersky Technical Support.Page top